 Bornean orangutans (Pongo pygmaeus) have been listed as critically endangered and may not be as lucky as their Sumatran cousins.
 The recent dissemination that Borneo Nature Foundation (BNF) attended along with other organizations, stakeholders, government sectors, companies, and academic institutions themed Orangutan in Multifunctional Landscapes shows a worrying status of this arboreal mammals as not less than 80% of their population in Kalimantan are found in unprotected zones.

-As one of the largest and the last remaining peat-swamp forests in Borneo, the conservation efforts in the Sebangau forest is very important.
-The forest is home to over 6,000 of wild orangutans with stable population trend according to 2016’s Orangutan Population and Habitat Viability Assessment.
+As one of the largest and the last remaining peat-swamp forests in Borneo, the conservation efforts in the Sebangau National Park are very important.
+The forest is home to over 6,000 wild orangutans with a stable population trend according to 2016’s Orangutan Population and Habitat Viability Assessment.

-In Sebangau, BNF has carried out in-depth studies of Bornean primates; gibbon, red langur, and orangutan to understand various issues that later can be used to support the conservation planning in multi-use landscapes.
-In addition to that research activities, our conservation efforts also focus on the habitat restoration activities by damming the illegal logging canals and reforesting the burnt areas inside and outside the forest.
-The steps are taken to provide access to ideal forest habitat not only to the Bornean primates but also to hundreds of other wildlife creatures in Sebangau.
+In Sebangau National Park, BNF has carried out in-depth studies of Bornean primates; gibbon, red langur, and orangutan to understand various issues that later can be used to support the conservation planning in multi-use landscapes.
+In addition to that research activities, our conservation efforts also focus on habitat restoration activities by damming the illegal logging canals and reforesting the burnt areas inside and outside the forest.
+The steps are taken to provide access to the ideal forest habitat not only to the Bornean primates but also to hundreds of other wildlife creatures in Sebangau National Park.

-You can support our conservation efforts in order to prepare the home for the new baby orangutan in Sebangau Forest, click here to donate.
+You can support our conservation efforts in order to prepare the home for the new baby orangutan in Sebangau National Park, click here to donate.